Cartersville, Georgia: Transportation

-Interstate 75, the major north-south route through the area, passes through the eastern edge of the city, with access from five exits: Exit 285 just south of the city limits in Emerson, Exit 288 (East Main Street) closest to downtown, and exits 290, 293, and 296 along the city's northern outskirts.
+Interstate 75, the major north–south route through the area, passes through the eastern edge of the city, with access from five exits: Exit 285 just south of the city limits in Emerson, Exit 288 (East Main Street) closest to downtown, and exits 290, 293, and 296 along the city's northern outskirts.
 U.S. Highway 41, which is concurrent with State Route 3, is an older, parallel highway to Interstate 75 that goes through the eastern edge of downtown, leading north to Calhoun and Dalton and south to Marietta.
 U.S. Highway 411 passes through the northern edge of the city, leading west to Rome and north to Chatsworth.
 State Route 20 runs west to Rome concurrent with U.S. Highway 411 and runs east to Canton.
 State Route 61 runs north to White concurrent with U.S. Highway 411 and runs south to Dallas, Georgia.
 State Route 113 runs southwesterly to Rockmart.
 State Route 293 runs west-northwest to Kingston.

-Cartersville Airport is a public use airport located in the west side of Cartersville on State Route 61.
+Cartersville Airport is a public use airport located on the west side of Cartersville on State Route 61.
 It is the home base of Phoenix Air.